 Please make the indicated modifications at P659 L38 as follows:

 The EHT PHY provides support for DL OFDMA, UL OFDMA, DL MU-MIMO, and UL MU-MIMO.
 Both DL MU-MIMO and UL MU-MIMO transmissions are supported on portions of the PPDU bandwidth (on resource units greater than or equal to 242 tones).
 In an MU-MIMO resource unit, there is support for up to eight users with up to four spatial streams per user with the total number of spatial streams across all users not exceeding eight.
+The EHT PHY also supports preamble puncturing of an EHT MU PPDU for both OFDMA and non-OFDMA.

 The EHT PHY defines RUs comprising of 26, 52, 106, 242, 484, 996, 2996 or 4996 tones in 36.3.2.1 (Subcarriers and resource allocation in EHT PPDUs), and MRUs comprising two or more RUs in certain combinations in 36.3.2.2 (Subcarriers and resource allocation for multiple RUs).

-The EHT PHY provides support of MRU assigned to a single STA.
-The EHT PHY also supports preamble puncturing of EHT MU PPDU for both OFDMA and non-OFDMA.
+The EHT PHY provides support of an MRU assigned to a single STA.

 CID 15302